erpnext/foundation/foundation/www/docs/user/manual/en/healthcare/setup/setup_pharmacy.md

 <!-- add-breadcrumbs -->
-# Pharmacy
+# Setting Up Pharmacy
 ERPNext Healthcare do not have a Pharmacy module as such.
-However, [ERPNext Stock](https://erpnext.org/docs/user/manual/en/stock), [Buying](https://erpnext.org/docs/user/manual/en/buying) and [Accounts](https://erpnext.org/docs/user/manual/en/accounts) Module will do all that's needed to seamlessly manage your Pharmacy Stock as well as other supplies, their billing and purchases.
+However, [ERPNext Stock](/docs/user/manual/en/stock), [Buying](/docs/user/manual/en/buying) and [Accounts](/docs/user/manual/en/accounts) Module will do all that's needed to seamlessly manage your Pharmacy Stock as well as other supplies, their billing and purchases.

-For a Healthcare setup, features like [Items](https://erpnext.org/docs/user/manual/en/stock/item) with Reorder Levels, [Batch Number and Expiry Dates](https://erpnext.org/docs/user/manual/en/stock/batch) etc. will be worth looking at.
+You can also consider creating multiple [POS Profiles](/docs/user/manual/en/setting-up/pos-setting) for each Pharmacy user.
+ERPNext Stock module features like [Items](/docs/user/manual/en/stock/item) with Reorder Levels and [Auto Reordering](/docs/user/manual/en/stock/item/reorder), [Batch Number and Expiry Dates](/docs/user/manual/en/stock/batch) etc. will be worth looking at.

 ERPNext Healthcare adds a few custom fields to `Item` document so that you can effectively configure medicines.
-Also read [Healthcare Settings](https://erpnext.org/docs/user/manual/en/healthcare/setup/healthcare_settings) for setting up default Items, Accounts etc.
+Also read [Healthcare Settings](/docs/user/manual/en/healthcare/setup/healthcare_settings) for setting up default Items, Accounts etc.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/items_custom_fields.png">

-> Note that these fields are made available only if your setup has Healthcare domain enabled.
+>Note that these fields are made available only if your setup has Healthcare domain enabled.

-Moreover, all the three modules comes with exhaustive reports, and you can even configure auto email to to have reports emailed automatically emailed to you.
+Furthermore, all the three modules comes with exhaustive reporting and you can also configure auto email to have reports emailed automatically to you.

 {next}